A champion of the underrepresented and a fiercely ethical leader.

 - A Certificate of Completion

 A three-credit leadership course - PLCY 302, “Examining Pluralism and Public Policy,” - introduces you to public policy and social justice issues.
 Structured as a 15-week lecture and discussion series, the course empowers you to engage directly with leaders from local and federal government, from the non-profit sector, from the University of Maryland campus community, and of course, with your peers.
-The course also includes short and long writing exercises, in-class debates and other structured discussion activities, and a final project and presentation outlining your Community Action Project (CAP).
+The course also includes short and long writing exercises, in-class debates and other structured discussion activities, and a final project and presentation outlining your Community Action Project (CAP). *Students who have taken the PLCY 302 Course in a previous semester will still be required to sit in on the course - you will not be required to officially register for the course, but instead, you will be added as an observer to the electronic learning management system for the course by administration.

 Separate from PLCY 302 but as a group, you will also develop, organize, coordinate, and participate in a Service Day Project.